The BeWE Learning Journey: Pricing & Sustainability

 That iteration lives at betterworlded.org/join, and we always love feedback.
 We’re more interested in making sure every classroom has access than we are in a specific exact pricing structure.
 We’re learning about this together.

-As we launch our new product experience (it’s going to be way cooler than what you’ll see now) in April/May 2019, it will be because of and thanks to teachers and schools paying to use this content.
+As we launch our new product experience (it’s going to be way cooler than what you’ll see now) in April/May 2019 (update in May: it’s launched now!), it will be because of and thanks to teachers and schools paying to use this content.
 We’re already seeing the fruits of our advisors’ advice (special thanks to Jordan Kassalow for pushing on this hard).

 And as more teachers and schools (and parent sponsors) contribute, well, we get to do more.
 And we means WE, not a few people in a room making content for you.
 WE means you get to share your perspectives, your dreams, your feedback, and our team takes all of that in to try to make the most useful content in a high quality, effective way.
 It means WE get to learn from classrooms, learn what works well, what needs to improve, and how we can iterate to reach more and more classrooms in a meaningful way with increasingly amazing content.

 The content and experience on BetterWorldEd.org today is only 5% of what we want to do.
 We’re really only just getting started.
 Really.
 This mission is massive, so we’re going step by step together instead of trying to take on everything all at once.
 We already tried the latter.
 It’s hard and pretty counter-productive to our mission: learning on the journey is what’s helping us make sure this stuff is as good as it can be.

 WE are working towards a world in which millions of students, educators, and parents experience content that inextricably weaves together academic learning with social and emotional development — through a global immersion across diverse cultures.
 Imagine bite size chunks of our content woven together that help students learn direct connections between their fractions practice problems and a farmer’s challenges and dreams.